ValyrianTech/HexGlobe/design_document.md

   - `visual_properties`: Dictionary of visual settings (border color, thickness, etc.)
   - `parent_id`: ID of the parent tile in the H3 hierarchy
   - `children_ids`: List of IDs of child tiles in the H3 hierarchy
+  - `neighbor_ids`: List of IDs of neighboring tiles, ordered clockwise
+  - `resolution_ids`: Dictionary mapping resolution levels (0-15) to corresponding H3 indexes for the same geographic location

 - **Methods**:
   - `get_neighbors()`: Returns neighboring tiles